sourabh-bhatt/truedeal4U-docs/readme.md

 - **Direct Booking through Truedeal**: Truedeal offers a seamless booking experience through its user-friendly website and mobile app.
 Travelers can search for flights, compare prices, and book tickets directly with Truedeal, ensuring a hassle-free process.

+- Online Fares: Direct Booking
+- Offline Faes: Seat Purchase, Non-Refundable bookings, No change in tickets after bookings.
+This type of booking is also called series fare.

 - **Comparison Tools**: Truedeal’s platform includes advanced search and comparison tools, allowing travelers to compare flights from different airlines, check schedules, and find the best deals.
 This feature ensures that travelers get the most value for their money.

 - **Travel Support**: Truedeal provides a seemless customer support to assist travelers with any booking queries, changes, or cancellations.